Allergy, Clinical and Laboratory Immunology

 There are two posts in ACLI within the NHSE Thames Valley programme.

-The first 3 months of training usually takes place in the diagnostic Immunology Laboratory, located at the Churchill Hospital, where trainees will spend time covering the main areas of the lab.
+During their first year 3 months of training usually takes place in the diagnostic Immunology Laboratory, located at the Churchill Hospital, where trainees will spend time covering the main areas of the lab.
 These include immunohistochemistry, immunofluorescence, enzyme-linked immunosorbent assay, flow cytometry and neuroimmunology.
 The Churchill Immunology laboratory is a leading diagnostic laboratory in neuroimmunology and performs a number of specialist neuroimmunology tests for the whole of the U.K.

 After completion of the laboratory secondment, trainees will be expected to regularly authorise laboratory results.
 They will also participate in a number of specialist clinics.
-The Oxford University Hospitals Clinical Immunology department is a Centre of Excellence for Primary Immune Deficiencies and trainees will regularly cover the primary immune deficiency clinics and immunoglobulin therapy infusion clinics.
+The Oxford University Hospitals Clinical Immunology department is a Centre of Excellence for Primary Immune Deficiencies and trainees will regularly cover the immune deficiency clinics and immunoglobulin therapy infusion clinics.

 Other clinics in which trainees will be actively involved include allergy clinics consisting of complex severe allergy, drug allergy, venom immunotherapy desensitisation and drug/food challenges.
 Trainees will also gain exposure to systemic autoimmune disease and vasculitis by providing cover for the Nuffield Department of Medicine (NDM) complex connective tissue disease clinic.